-HARVARD GRADUATE SCHOOL OF DESIGN
+The International Training Program

+(ITP) was established to strengthen the decisionmaking skills of senior professionals in public agencies, NGOs, and private firms actively involved in the development and management of urban programs.
+Their responsibilities range from policy formulation to project implementation and their concerns cover issues of economic development, land, infrastructure, housing, urban services, and community-based initiatives.
+Since 1982, over 320 participants from over 44 countries have attended the ITP.

+September 7th to September 17th 1999

-ITP 1998
+ITP 1999

-This year's ITP addresses the issues faced by local agencies as they take a proactive role in developing strategies to promote economic growth in partnership with private enterprise and meet the dual challenge of generating employment opportunities and expanding social services.
-Participants will explore strategies that create a supportive environment for development, including improved efficiency in the management of infrastructure and urban services. as well as improved access to financing, technology, and managerial expertise.
-Alleviating existing constraints, enacting appropriate enabling legal and institutional frameworks, establishing participatory mechanisms that rely on empowerment, and fostering community-based initiatives are considered integral components of sustainable development.
+This year's ITP addresses the range of strategies adopted by different public and private organizations active at the local level to promote economic growth and meet the dual challenge of generating employment opportunities and expanding social services.
+Participants will explore strategies that create a supportive environment for development, including improved efficiency in the management of infrastructure, and urban services as well as improved access to financing, technology, and managerial expertise.
+Alleviating existing constraints, enacting appropriate enabling legal and institutional frameworks, establishing participatory mechanisms that rely on empowerment and fostering community-based initiatives are considered integral components of sustainable development.

 Program Structure

-The TTP is organized in a modular format structured for interactive learning.
-The interlinked modules combine topical presentations, case studies, site visits, discussion groups, and the exchange of ideas with counterparts in Boston and Washington.
-The core team of senior faculty and quest lecturers have extensive field experience in the United States.
-Western and Eastern Europe, and the developing world, including the C.I.S.
-Presentations by guest speakers from public agencies, NGOS, and community groups are integrated within the pedagogic framework of each module.
-The modules address policy issues and institutional structures, strategic planning concepts, and state-of-the-art techniques of analysis and evaluation, drawing on direct field experience.
-Participants take an active role in the program, present their own work, and explore new strategic approaches to the challenges they face through direct interaction with colleagues, faculty and quests.
+The ITP is organized in a modular format structured for interactive learning.
+The interlinked modules combine topical presentations. case studies, site visits, discussion groups and the exchange of ideas with counterparts in Boston and Washington.
+The core team of senior faculty and quest lecturers have extensive field experience in the United States, Europe, and the developing world.
+Presentations by guest speakers from public agencies, NGOs, and community groups are integrated within the pedagogic framework of each module.
+The modules address policy issues and institutional structures, strategic planning concepts, and state-ofthe-art techniques of analysis and evaluation drawing on direct field experience.
+Participants take an active role in the program. present the projects they are involved in and assess the applicability of concepts and techniques to their own work.
+They explore new strategic approaches to the challenges they face through direct interaction with colleagues, faculty and guests.

-The 1998 program consists of three modules:
+The 1999 program consists of three modules: